 I hope you have found this information to be helpful, encouraging, and empowering.
 Democracy can be saved peacefully, and trust restored to the justice system.

-The more you learn about the United States justice system, the more you will appreciate, respect, and admire the officers of the court, who follow their oaths; stand firm against corruption; who cannot be bought off or unduly influenced in some way; and who vacate oathbreaker rulings before more people, including judges, are harmed, threatened, and/or killed.
+The more you learn about the United States justice system the more you will appreciate, and respect the oath-following officers of the court who stand firm against corruption; The judges who cannot be bought off or unduly influenced.
+The judges who vacate oathbreaker rulings before more people, including judges, are harmed, threatened, and/or killed.